KiaraMendoza/KiaraPop-redux/README.md

 This is a project made for the KeepCoding's Web Development Bootcamp.
 I hope you like it and send feedback to improve!

 ## Install -- Initialize the backend first !
+This time I'm using the KeepCoding's backend instead the Kiarapop backend, please, take that in mind.

 ```sh
 npm install